-“Having the reviewers stationed in the local offices has greatly improved and increased the communication between the Field Marketing teams and the central NetApp office.”
+“Having the reviewers stationed in the local offices has greatly improved and increased the communication between the field marketing teams and the central NetApp office.”

 – Liesbeth Matthieu

 NetApp didn’t want to add head count, knowing there would be lulls between launches.
-Therefore, we engaged Acclaro Global Workforce, which indentified and hired the in-country review teams for NetApp, offering a flexible, scalable and cost-effective solution.
+Therefore, we engaged Acclaro Global Workforce, which identified and hired the in-country review teams for NetApp, offering a flexible, scalable and cost-effective solution.